Case study: compensation for hip replacement error

 As a result of the negligence and her physical injuries, Mrs R also suffered a psychological reaction, developing agoraphobia, an anxiety and panic disorder, which required cognitive behavioural therapy (CBT).

-This case was conducted by Claire Levene of our specialist clinical negligence team.
-It ultimately settled for a six-figure sum – this took into account expenses already incurred by our client as the result of her injuries, likely expenses in the future and compensation for her pain and suffering.
+This case ultimately settled for a six-figure sum.
+This took into account expenses already incurred by our client as the result of her injuries, likely expenses in the future and compensation for her pain and suffering.